Special values of Goss $L$-series attached to Drinfeld modules of rank 2

 where $D_0:=1$ and $D_i:=[i]D_{i-1}^q$ for $i\geq 1$.
 Furthermore the logarithm series $\log_{C}$ can be given by

 where $L_0:=1$ and $L_i=(-1)^{i}[i][i-1]\dots[1]$ when $i\geq 1$.
 Using the coefficients of $\log_{C}$, one can also define the $n$-th polylogarithm function $\log_{n}$ given by

-whenever $z<\inorm{nq/(q-1)}$.
-For more information on Drinfeld modules, we refer the reader to \cite[Sec.
+whenever $\inorm{z}<nq/(q-1)$.
+For more information on Drinfeld $A$-modules, we refer the reader to \cite[Sec.
 3 and 4]{Goss} and \cite[Sec.
 2 and 3]{Thakur}.

-In \cite{And86}, Anderson defined Anderson $t$-motives and showed that for every Drinfeld $A$-module $\phi$, there exists a unique corresponding Anderson $t$-motive $M_{\phi}$ up to isomorphism.
-Furthermore in \cite{G01}, Gardeyn proved that one can construct the strictly compatible system of Galois representations $\rho=(\rho_{w})$ attached to $M_{\phi}$ with a certain choice of the $K_w$-vector space $V_w$ (see \S 2.3 and 2.5 for definitions and details).
-Hence it is possible to define the $L$-series of an Anderson $t$-motive corresponding to a Drinfeld $A$-module whose special values will be the main interest of the present paper.
+Taelman \cite{Taelman2} introduced effective $t$-motives which can be seen as a generalization of Anderson $t$-motives defined in \cite{And86}.
+Using Anderson's theory \cite{And86}, one can show that for every Drinfeld $A$-module $\phi$, there exists a unique corresponding effective $t$-motive $M_{\phi}$ up to isomorphism.
+Furthermore in \cite{G01}, Gardeyn proved that one can construct a strictly compatible system of Galois representations $\rho=(\rho_{w})$ attached to $M_{\phi}$ with a certain choice of the $\textbf{K}_w$-vector space $V_w$ (see \S 2.3 for definitions and details).